 If death is NOT reasonably foreseeable, a second, independent assessor must still do an assessment of eligibility, but the assessment period must be a minimum of 90 days, and one of the assessors must be an expert in the condition that is causing the intolerable suffering.
 If not, an outside expert must be consulted, and their opinion shared with both MAiD assessors.
 As well, the assessor must ensure the person has been informed of the other means available to relieve their suffering and offered consultations for those means and services.
 The assessor must also ensure they have discussed the reasonable and available means, and agree with the person that he/she/they have given serious consideration to those options.

 Following College of Physicians and Surgeons of BC guidelines regarding how this process is done and documented is mandatory.

-If you are unable or unwilling to be an assessor for your patient you are able to refer them to Solace for MAiD.
-I will work with your team to gather relevant information and keep you informed of developments all along the process.
+If you are unable or unwilling to be an assessor for your patient, you are able to refer them either to Solace, or to the VIHA MAiD office (tel 250-727-4382; email: email@example.com; fax 250-519-3669) for possible care.
+Both will work with your team to gather relevant information and keep you informed of developments all along the process.